 Under the Pediatric Research Equity Act ("PREA"), NDAs or BLAs (as well as efficacy supplements) must contain data to assess the safety and effectiveness of the drug or biological product for the claimed indications in all relevant pediatric subpopulations and to support dosing and administration for each pediatric subpopulation for which the drug or biological product is approved as safe and effective.
 The FDA may, on its own initiative or at the request of the applicant, grant full or partial waivers, or deferrals, for submission of these assessments.
 Sponsors must also submit pediatric study plans ("PSPs") within sixty days of an end-of-phase 2 meeting, or as may be agreed between the sponsor and FDA.
-Those plans must contain an outline of the proposed pediatric study or studies the applicant plans to conduct, including study objectives and design, any deferral or waiver requests, and other information required by regulation.
-The applicant, the FDA, and the FDA's internal pediatric review committee must then review the information submitted, consult with each other, and agree upon a final PSP.
-The FDA or the applicant may request an amendment to the plan at any time.
-Unless otherwise required by regulation, PREA does not apply to any biological product for an indication for which orphan designation has been granted.
+Those plans must contain an outline of the proposed pediatric study or studies the applicant plans to conduct, including study objectives and design, any deferral or waiver requests, and other information submitted, consult with each other, and agree upon a final PSP.
+The FDA or the applicant may request an amendment to the plan at any time.Unless otherwise required by regulation, PREA does not apply to any biological product for an indication for which orphan designation has been granted.

 Under the Best Pharmaceuticals for Children Act ("BPCA"), a sponsor may qualify for "pediatric exclusivity" if it conducts pediatric studies in response to a Written Request issued by FDA.
 Pediatric exclusivity extends by 6 months the period of other regulatory exclusivities, such as orphan drug exclusivity, so long as those exclusivity periods will not expire within 9 months of the award of pediatric exclusivity.
 For drug products, pediatric exclusivity will also extend the preclusive effect of patents on the FDA's authority to approve certain competitor applications.
 Pediatric exclusivity does not extend patents for biological products approved under BLAs.
 To qualify for pediatric exclusivity, a sponsor must conduct studies that fairly respond to a Written Request, which outlines in detail the nature and type of studies that must be conducted.
-The studies need not show the product to be effective in the pediatric population; so long as the clinical studies are determined to fairly respond to the Written Request, pediatric exclusivity will be a warded.
+The studies need not show the product to be effective in the pediatric population; so long as the clinical studies are determined to fairly respond to the Written Request, pediatric exclusivity will be awarded.
 The FDA may issue a Written Request on its own initiative or at the sponsor's request.
 A Written Request can include multiple studies in both approved and "off-label" indications.